Aizunas/Networks-Operating-Systems-EPortfolio/README.md

 Reflection
 --------------------------------------------------------
-This course has provided me with a strong foundation in networking concepts and Python programming.
+This module has provided me with a strong foundation in networking concepts and Python programming.
 I have gained hands-on experience in building network applications, simulating protocols, and analyzing network behaviors.
 The weekly exercises have helped me understand the practical applications of networking concepts, and I feel confident in my ability to apply these skills in real-world scenarios.